afourtassi/change/README.md

 ### Train dynamic word embeddings

 We take the `english-uk` language for example, whose raw csv files sit in `./data/german/raw/`.
 We also put the pre-computed `word_inventory.csv` for each language inside `./data/{language}/`.
+German and Japanese do not have `stem` column.

 Note that we only create one shuffled corpus and train 2 iterations below as a toy example.